-Most critical boating accidents stem from these 11 events.
+Most critical boating accidents stem from eleven events:

 RUNNING OUT OF GAS: It’s amusing, maybe, on small water in good weather or when a marine towing company can quickly bring rescue in a gas can.
 But run out of gas in the middle of the Gulf Stream, or just above Niagara Falls, and the situation can be dire.